The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - Service may not be available in remote or rural areas.

-If you upgrade to the Premium plan, you’ll get both of those features, plus a Care Advocate to help create a personalized care plan for you, along with an on-call nurse to answer any questions.
+If you upgrade to the Premium plan, you’ll get both of those features, plus a Care Advocate to help create a personalized care plan for you and an on-call nurse to answer any questions.
 These features are excellent for seniors with dementia who need multiple ways to receive help if they get lost, feel confused, or even forget when they’re supposed to take their medication.

 Battery Life

 According to Lively, the Jitterbug Smart4 battery can last for more than 24 hours on a single charge.
-This is pretty impressive for a “basic” smartphone.
-When my grandma and I tested it out, we found this figure to be pretty accurate.
+That’s pretty impressive for a basic smartphone.
+When my grandma and I tested it, we found it to be pretty accurate.
 What’s more, if you have your Jitterbug Smart4 in standby mode, the battery can last for up to four days without charging.
 This is an excellent feature for older adults who may forget to plug in their phone at night.

 Camera Quality